 Our story began in 1984 when OSHA first hosted a meeting for Voluntary Protection Programs (VPP) site participants to network, gather and share the benefits of involvement in the VPP program.
 Unfortunately, the next year OSHA was unable to host a meeting for the group.
 Realizing the significance of the VPP meeting, two companies, Georgia Power and Mobil Chemical, took it upon themselves to sponsor the meeting instead.
 During this gathering, the attending participants decided to form an association that would provide support for companies participating in VPP.
 Ronald R. Amerson from Georgia Power was elected as the founding chair of the association.

 35 years later and VPPPA has continued to be a leader in safety and health excellence with an ever-growing network of member sites and industry professionals.
 To read more about the history of VPPPA check out our timeline.

 It’s VPPPA’s 35th birthday.
-We’re celebrating by giving away birthday gifts ALL year long and hosting a birthday party at the 2019 Safety+ Symposium in New Orleans, LA, August 27-30.
+We’re celebrating by giving away birthday gifts ALL year long!
 Stay tuned as we will be giving away two new prizes each month.